-86. All moneys received by or deposited with -

-(a) any person employed in the service of the Republic or in connection with the affairs of the Republic, other than revenues or moneys which by virtue of clause (1) of article 84 shall form part of the Consolidated Fund; or shall be paid into the Public Account of the Republic.
+- 86. All moneys received by or deposited with - - (a) any person employed in the service of the Republic or in connection with the affairs of the Republic, other than revenues or moneys which by virtue of clause (1) of article 84 shall form part of the Consolidated Fund; or - (b) any court to the credit of any cause, matter, account or persons, shall be paid into the Public Account of the Republic.